tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>Controlled vocabulary of subjects to support broad classification of media items.
 Terms from various controlled vocabularies may be used.
-AC-recommended vocabularies are preferred and may be unqualified literals (not a full URI).
-For terms from other vocabularies either a precise URI should be used, or, as long as all unqualified terms in all vocabularies are unique, metadata should provide the source vocabularies using the Subject Category Vocabulary term.</td>
+AC-recommended vocabularies are preferred and MAY be unqualified literals (not a full URI).
+For terms from other vocabularies either a precise URI SHOULD be used, or, as long as all unqualified terms in all vocabularies are unique, metadata SHOULD provide the source vocabularies using the Subject Category Vocabulary term.
+The value SHOULD be a string, whose text can also be in the form of a URL.
+These guidelines on value format are less restrictive than is specified by the IPTC guidelines.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended sets include: the NASA Global Change Master Directory (GCMD; <a href="http://gcmd.nasa.gov/">http://gcmd.nasa.gov/</a>), Subject Categories defined in Key to Nature (K2N; <a href="http://www.keytonature.eu/wiki/Subject_Category">http://www.keytonature.eu/wiki/Subject_Category</a>), the BioComplexity Thesaurus; <a href="https://www2.usgs.gov/core_science_systems/csas/biocomplexity_thesaurus/">https://www2.usgs.gov/core_science_systems/csas/biocomplexity_thesaurus/</a>, the Description Type GBIF Vocabulary; <a href="http://rs.gbif.org/vocabulary/gbif/description_type.xml">http://rs.gbif.org/vocabulary/gbif/description_type.xml</a>, the TDWG Species Profile Model; <a href="http://rs.tdwg.org/ontology/voc/SPMInfoItems.rdf">http://rs.tdwg.org/ontology/voc/SPMInfoItems.rdf</a>, the Plinian Core; <a href="https://github.com/PlinianCore/Documentation/wiki/About">https://github.com/PlinianCore/Documentation/wiki/About</a>, the European Environmental Agency GEneral Multilingual Environmental Thesaurus (GEMET; <a href="http://www.eionet.europa.eu/gemet">http://www.eionet.europa.eu/gemet</a>), and the Long Term Ecological Research Network Controlled Vocabulary (LTER; <a href="http://vocab.lternet.edu/">http://vocab.lternet.edu/</a>).
+			<td>Recommended sets include: the NASA Global Change Master Directory (GCMD; <a href="http://gcmd.nasa.gov/">http://gcmd.nasa.gov/</a>), Subject Categories defined in Key to Nature (K2N; <a href="http://www.keytonature.eu/wiki/Subject_Category">http://www.keytonature.eu/wiki/Subject_Category</a>), the BioComplexity Thesaurus; <a href="https://www2.usgs.gov/core_science_systems/csas/biocomplexity_thesaurus/">https://www2.usgs.gov/core_science_systems/csas/biocomplexity_thesaurus/</a>, the Description Type GBIF Vocabulary; <a href="http://rs.gbif.org/vocabulary/gbif/description_type.xml">http://rs.gbif.org/vocabulary/gbif/description_type.xml</a>, the TDWG Species Profile Model; <a href="http://rs.tdwg.org/ontology/voc/SPMInfoItems.rdf">http://rs.tdwg.org/ontology/voc/SPMInfoItems.rdf</a>, the Plinian Core; <a href="https://github.com/tdwg/PlinianCore/wiki">https://github.com/tdwg/PlinianCore/wiki</a>, the European Environmental Agency GEneral Multilingual Environmental Thesaurus (GEMET; <a href="http://www.eionet.europa.eu/gemet">http://www.eionet.europa.eu/gemet</a>), and the Long Term Ecological Research Network Controlled Vocabulary (LTER; <a href="http://vocab.lternet.edu/">http://vocab.lternet.edu/</a>).
 The vocabulary may include major taxonomic groups (such as "vertebrates" or "fungi") or ecosystem terms ("savannah", "temperate rain forest", "forest fires", "aquatic vertebrates").
 Other formal classifications (published in print or online) such as habitat, fuel, invasive species, agroproductivity, fisheries, migratory species etc. are also suitable.</td>
 		</tr>
 	</tbody>
 </table>